the BATForce story...

 Nor is it possible or desirable for every agency to develop a comprehensive, current overview of the needs of young people – BATForce is an information vehicle that accumulates this information for every agency.

 Rather than wasting effort on re-inventing programs BATForce is a meeting place for ideas and sharing of practice by facilitating and supporting collaborative programming.

-Rather than seeing every agency struggle to represent the youth sector BATForce simultaneously represents its members and the youth sector for our region.
+Rather than seeing every agency struggle to represent the youth sector BATForce simultaneously represents agencies and the youth sector for our region.

-BATForce is a membership driven; collaborative service co-ordination vehicle that proactively responds to changing needs of both service providers and young people.
+BATForce is a collaborative service co-ordination vehicle that proactively responds to changing needs of both service providers and young people.

 BATForce has a practical structure and approach

 BATForce is an independent incorporated association in the State of Victoria and operates a simple, practical structure based on the sharing of ideas and information from the community of services and eco-systems that support young people.

 In short, the structure and approach could not be simpler.

 BATForce is based on a participatory model

 BATForce is a meeting place for ideas and opportunities.
 The principle of participation is fundamental to the operation of BATForce.
-The alliance is only as strong as the contribution made by its member agencies.
+The alliance of ideas is only as strong as the contribution made by the local community of services.

-The roles of the BATForce Executive (Chairperson, Vice Chairperson, Secretary, and Treasurer) are drawn from the agencies.
+The roles of the BATForce Executive (Chairperson, Vice Chairperson, Secretary, and Treasurer) are drawn from the local G21 region.

 BATForce connects with the community through education, information and advocacy.
 A variety of tools and methodologies are utilised to consult and include the voices of young people and the stakeholders who support them.